kondkemanoj1/javascript-coding-challenges-examples/README.md

 # javascript-coding-challenges-examples

-This repository containes solutions to different coding challenges aksed in interviews
+This repository containes solutions to different coding challenges asked in interviews